-1981 was the last year for the second-generation Firebird and thus also the last year for the second-generation Trans Am.
+1981 was the last year for the second-generation Firebird and thus also the final year for the second-generation Trans Am.
 With the third-generation cars on the way, Pontiac’s eleven-year-old F-car got only minor changes.
 The “screaming chicken” decal on the hood was now two colors, compared to the four color decal from 1979 and 1980.
 Not much could be done about the general lack of space efficiency (the EPA rated the Firebird as a subcompact car), the relatively high weight (about 3,300 pounds when the Mustang weighed about 2,800), and the fairly primitive technology.

 The Trans Am Special Edition package cost $735 additional—$1,430 bundled with t-tops.
 There was also a special edition of the Special Edition—the NASCAR Daytona 500 Pace Car, resplendent in oyster white with a black and red interior.
-It included the LU8 turbocharged engine, the WS6 special performance package, four wheel power disc brakes, and limited slip differential.
+It included the LU8 turbocharged engine, the WS6 special performance package, four-wheel power disc brakes, and limited slip differential.
 Inside, the most notable upgrade from other Trans Ams was Recaro seats—among the best available from any manufacturer in 1981.
-All this extra content was a good thing, because the NASCAR Daytona 500 Pace Car listed for $12,257; about $35,700 in 2017 dollars.
+All this extra content was a good thing because the NASCAR Daytona 500 Pace Car listed for $12,257; about $35,700 in 2017 dollars.

 Long neglected by the collector market and with most now used up, late second-generation Trans Ams in good or great shape are starting to get interesting numbers at auctions.
 A black and gold 1981 Trans Am went for $19,000 at Mecum’s May 2017 auction in Indianapolis.
-According to Hagerty’s valuation tools, all the money for a 1981 Trans Am in #1 condition is $38,200.
-A more normal #3 condition version is valued at $13,600.
+According to Hagerty’s valuation tools, all the money for a 1981 Trans Am in #1/Concours condition is $38,200.
+A more normal #3/Good condition version is valued at $13,600.

 Make mine the black and gold Special Edition, of course.
 The NASCAR Daytona 500 Pace Car is tempting, if only for those Recaro seats.